Let’s move

 You click on a “New” button and a form just… appears from nowhere?
 You click a “X” to close a modal and… it just vanishes into thin air?
 That is unnatural and it’s what we should be avoiding as designers.
 Nothing in the real world does anything as jarringly as just swapping states.
 If that happened it would feel like a glitch in the matrix.

-If you disable the animation at the top of this article, you’ll instantly notice that something feels off, in fact it looks broken.
+Take for instance the carousel interface on this post — if you disable the animation at the top of this article, you’ll instantly notice that something feels off, in fact it looks broken.
 The cards are still changing, but we can barely see it.
-With the animation enabled, it’s easier to understand the relationship between the elements and the flow between different states – you can see the depth of the interface, and ultimately, it fells natural.
+With the animation enabled, it’s easier to understand the relationship between the elements and the flow between different states – you can see the depth of the interface, and ultimately, it feels natural.

 What makes a good animation